ksamuk/website/content/home/about.md

 # About

-I am an evolutionary geneticist and I study how recombination and gene flow shape the trajectory of adaptation and speciation.
+I am an evolutionary geneticist and I study how recombination shapes evolutionary processes (and, increasingly, vice versa!).

-I use a range of techniques in my research, including population genomics, experimental evolution, computer simulations, and meta-analysis.
+I am particularly interested in the interplay between *gene flow, natural selection, and recombination*.
+These forces often have complex dynamics that unfold during adaptation to a new environment or speciation.

-I also have a long-standing interest in the evolution of the brain and behavior.
-I am interested in exploring approaches for applying modern genomic methods to classic behavioral questions.
+I use a range of techniques in my research, including population genomics, experimental evolution, and computer simulations.

 I am currently a Postdoctoral Associate in Mohamed Noor's lab at Duke University.